OGStudio/openscenegraph-cross-platform-examples/README.md

   ![Screenshot](02.Images/shot.png)

-  Learn how to build PNG/ImageIO plugins across platforms to reference built-in PNG images.
+  Learn how to build PNG/ImageIO plugins across platforms and reference built-in PNG images using simple shaders.

 <a name="help"/>